 There are also a number of games that rely on this to determine where you are.
 Magnets will not destroy your phone.
 However, there’s a strong possibility that they will mess up some important things inside of it.

-Apple is fully aware of this and this is an issue that Apple thought about in regards to its case and accessory design.
+Magnets are an issue that Apple thought about in regards to its cases and accessories such as phone holders.

 In Apple’s Case Design Guidelines, there’s a specific section about Sensor Considerations and Magnetic Interference there’s a sentence that says “Apple recommends avoiding the use of magnets and metal components in cases.”